Maurice Vellekoop: Artistry in comics

 In Vellekoop's Pin-Ups, Vellekoop is influenced by a number of queer artists including George Quaintance, Harry Bush, and Tom of Finland.
 His artistic style reflects the masculine and BDSM styles of these artists.
 Vellekoop is also influenced by popular culture including "Leonardo da Vinci's famous Human Figure in a Circle Illustrating Proportions," and "Disney's Jungle Book."
 In terms of comics, Vellekoop's main inspiration is Alison Bechdal and has also been greatly influenced by queer writers, like Oscar Wilde.

 In Borrelli's Stylishly Drawn: Contemporary Fashion Illustration, Vellekoop is categorized as a diverse artist "borrowing elements of caricature and cartooning to do so, often with much humor and wit."
 Vellekoop's fashion drawings utilizes themes of sexuality as well as different ethnicities and gender identities.

 One of Vellekoop's reoccurring characters is Gloria Badcock, a magazine editor who serves as a symbol of sexual liberation and freedom.
 The character is pansexual but the character's story is representative of the relationship between many women and gay men, which Vellekoop believes is special and sacred.

 Vellekoop's style has been described as "undeniably celebratory queerness" as his work openly discusses homosexuality.

+In 2024, Vellekoop was inducted into the Giants of the North: The Canadian Cartoonist Hall of Fame.

+His graphic novel memoir I'm So Glad We Had This Time Together was the winner of the Trillium Book Award for English Prose in 2025.